theBowja/genshin-db/examples.md

       'If Ningguang has any Star Jades, unleashing a Charged Attack will cause the Star Jades to be fired at the enemy as well, dealing additional DMG.\n' +
       '\n' +
       '**Plunging Attack**\n' +
       'Gathering the might of Geo, Ningguang plunges towards the ground from mid-air, damaging all opponents in her path.
-Deals AoE Geo DMG upon impact with the ground.',
+Deals AoE Geo DMG upon impact with the ground.'
-    attributes: ''
   },
   combat2: {
     name: 'Jade Screen',
-    image: '',
     info: 'Ningguang creates a Jade Screen out of gold, obsidian and her great opulence, dealing AoE Geo DMG.\n' + '\n' +
       '**Jade Screen**\n' +